CALL US TODAY (574) 971-1815

 Dietary Guidelines for Americans 2020-2025

-Special cases like adolescent, infant, pregnant, diabetic, CHF, GI issues such as Celiac disease, lymphatic swelling, & other comorbidity-affected nutrition recommendations are not included here.
+Special cases like adolescent, infant, pregnant, diabetic, CHF, GI issues such as Celiacs disease, lymphatic swelling, & other comorbidity affected nutrition recommendations are not included here.
 Only that for the average, healthy population accounting for activity level.

-Okay, now that you know how much you should be eating, you should know what you should be eating.
+Ok, now that you know how much you should be eating, now you should know what you should be eating.
 Brittany Miller, RDN was interviewed for this article & states most people should start by putting their plate together like MyPlate.
 See Image 1 below:

 Image 1